aikitbuilds/contractor-growth-systems/dashboard-email-setup.md

 1. A PDF version of the dashboard for easy viewing and printing
 2. A summary of recent project activities and critical tasks
-3. Links to the SolarSales.pro website
+3. Links to the BDC Team website
 4. A section letting recipients know they can reply with questions or requests

 ## Environment Setup